 If you have already developed osteoarthritis and continue to suffer with pain, hope is not lost!
 It is never too late to begin the process of taking control of your body so that you can feel better, be more active, and have less pain.
 As mentioned before, a very small amount of weight loss can help your current situation and the pain you are in.
 Remember, for every pound of weight you lose, it can take six pounds of stress off each of your knees with every step.
 This can drastically reduce the pain and symptoms you experience with knee osteoarthritis.
-Many people get stuck in a cycle of pain and inability to exercise because pain doesn’t allow you to exercise, and if you can’t exercise to lose weight you continue to have pain.
-In these situations, low impact exercises such as yoga and water aerobics can help profoundly.
-For more vigorous exercise, low impact options may include biking, swimming, and rowing machine exercises.
+Many people get stuck in a cycle of pain and inability to exercise because pain doesn’t allow them to exercise, and if they can’t exercise to lose weight they continue to have pain.
+In these situations, low-impact exercises such as yoga and water aerobics can help profoundly.
+For more vigorous exercise, low-impact options may include biking, swimming, and rowing machine exercises.

 At the end of the day, if you continue with joint pain, there are likely medicines, therapy, injections, and surgical options we can offer you to help resolve your problem.
 At a minimum, we can help reduce the pain and dysfunction you are experiencing.
 We are committed to helping you improve your quality of life.
 Do not hesitate to reach out to us or ask us openly and honestly about your situation so we can help you on your way to better health.